ormojo/ormojo/data/ARCHITECTURE.md

 - ResultSets should have a .nextPage() or similar which gets the next resultSet
 - ResultSets should be async-iterable in such a way that the iteration will retrieve the entire resultset through pagination
 - Cursors should have known/queriable serializability properties.
 Can I serialize the whole cursor?
 Offset-only?
+- Delete en-masse by ID, automatically "paginating"/bulkifying the delete query
+- Delete by query where supported
+- Handle Protobufs somehow
+- Import only the Models you need.
+- USE CONTEXT!!!! to map Models to BoundModels!!!
+- VALIDATION!!

 # Concepts